GeezerChan/Secure_Chat/README.md

 ### Completed

 1. **Set Up the Project Structure**
-Create your folders and organize the project files (e.g., client.py, server.py, users.db for the database).
+Create the folders and organize the project files (e.g., client.py, server.py, users.db for the database).

-### TO-DO

-2. **Implement Basic Client-Server Communication**
-Goal: Get the client and server to connect and exchange basic messages.
-Why: This forms the foundation of your system.
-Without a working connection, nothing else can function.
-Implement a simple chat system using socket and threading libraries.

-3. **Set Up User Registration and Authentication (User Database)**
+2. **Set Up User Registration and Authentication (User Database)**
 Goal: Set up a user authentication system.
-Why: You’ll need a way to identify users before moving on to secure communication.
-Steps:
 Create the SQLite database for users.
 Implement registration and login functions (hashing passwords with hashlib for security).
 Test that users can register and log in.

+### TO-DO

+3. **Implement Basic Client-Server Communication**
+Goal: Get the client and server to connect and exchange basic messages.
+Implement a simple chat system using socket and threading libraries.

 4. **Track User Status (Online/Offline)**
 Goal: Implement online/offline status tracking.